pogipop/cloudron/docs/references/selfhosting.md

 * `--restore-url` is a backup URL to restore from.

 ## Finish setup

-Once the setup script completes, visit `https://my.<domain>` to complete the installation.
+Once the setup script completes, the server will reboot, then visit `https://my.<domain>` to complete the installation.

 Please note the following: